All 9 teens who escaped from a Pennsylvania juvenile detention center have been captured, state police say | KRDO

 By Celina Tebor and Lauren Mascarenhas, CNN

-(CNN) — All nine teenagers who escaped from a juvenile detention center in Morgantown, Pennsylvania, Sunday evening were captured Monday morning, police said, after a multiagency search that prompted school closures and warnings to the surrounding community.
+(CNN) — All nine teenagers who escaped from a juvenile detention center in Morgantown, Pennsylvania, Sunday evening have been captured, a state police official said Monday morning.

-The teens, ages 15 to 17, broke out of the Abraxas Academy juvenile detention center by overpowering two prison employees and taking their keys, said David Beohm, a spokesperson for the Pennsylvania State Police troop in Reading.

 “They were done, they were tired, they were cold,” Beohm said during a news conference.
 “They basically gave up.”